Xevion/tcp-chat/README.md

 ```

 With the environment active the script is executable directly: `./launch.py server`.
 See `python launch.py --help` for all options.
+Add `-v` for debug logging or
+`--log-file PATH` to also write logs to a file.

 ## Configuration